 If you are taking OTC anticholinergics, make the necessary lifestyle changes to reduce your usage and look for natural remedies instead.

 Acetylcholine is a major neurotransmitter responsible for memory and learning.

 Acetylcholine deficiency symptoms are typical of those we call “senior moments,” but can happen at any age.

 If you have the signs of low acetylcholine, it’s best to address it now.

 Chronic acetylcholine deficiency can lead to dementia and Alzheimer’s later.

-You can raise your acetylcholine levels naturally with choline-rich foods and plenty of healthy fats, supplements that increase acetylcholine, and by avoiding anticholinergic drugs.
+You can address low acetylcholine levels naturally with choline-rich foods and plenty of healthy fats and by avoiding anticholinergic drugs.

 Additionally, you can experiment with various combinations of the supplements known to increase acetylcholine.

 Or you can try Mind Lab Pro® — the “universal” brain supplement that we recommend.